-During the period 2022 to 2024, the Company has committed to a fixed/variable structure with Kindred for brokerage services, whereby Kindred will market the Company's portfolio of brands across Canada.
-The fixed amount of the fixed/variable structure will be approximately \$3.6 million annually;
+During the period 2022 to 2024, the Company had committed to a fixed/variable structure with Kindred Partners Inc. ("Kindred") for brokerage services, whereby Kindred would market the Company's portfolio of brands across Canada.
+The fixed amount of the fixed/variable structure was approximately \$3.6 million annually; subsequent to quarter end, the brokerage agreement with Kindred was terminated;